cyberconnecthq/cyberconnect-docs/docs/Apis/proof.md

 While the key generation and proof generation steps happen on the user's frontend and the CyberConnect Indexer backend, proof can be retrieved through [Connection](./get_connection) API and is verifiable by any third party.

-After a proof is retrived, the verification should contain three steps:
+After a proof is retrieved, the verification should contain three steps:

 **Step 1 -** Verify **SK** is authorized by the user.
 In specific, examine **signingKeySignature** in **signingKeyAuth**.